25 Things I Quit in Order to Simplify

 22. I Quit Trying to Do It All Myself

-Letting go of control doesn’t mean you’re lazy or incapable.
-It means you’re wise enough to protect your energy.
+Letting go of control just means you're wise enough to protect your energy.

 23. I Quit Reading Every Comment